-- 1. The following areas below, and as shown on the map in Figure 7 are designated as Local Green Spaces:
+- 1. The following areas below, and as shown on the map in Figure 9 are designated as Local Green Spaces:

 - a) Playground on Exchange Street

 - b) Recreation Ground

 - c) Edenfield Cricket Club

-- 2. Development shall be consistent with national and local policy for Green Belts.
+- 2. Development will only be permitted in the Local Green Spaces in very special circumstances where it is compatible with the aims and objectives of the designation.